Local ‘super’ cooking oil hits market

 These qualities help to keep the oil stable at high cooking temperatures making it a healthy choice for frying, roasting, barbecuing, baking and everyday cooking.

 “Given initial interest in the product and strong consumer conversion, we expect our safflower oil to be a $1.2 million product for Woolworths by the end of the year and grow steadily from there.
-We are confident the product will also help to lift our portfolio’s household penetration from 1.5 per cent to more than 5 per cent.
+We are confident the product will also help to lift our portfolio’s household penetration from 1.5 percent to more than 5 percent.

 “Our sales data tells us that once people try our safflower oil, they stay with it.